 In IaaS, a third-party provider offers virtualized computing resources, such as VMs and storage, over the Internet or through dedicated connections.

-Infrastructure as a service is the model in which an organization outsources its entire data center to a cloud service provider.
+Infrastructure as a service is how an organization outsources its entire data center to a cloud service provider.

-A public cloud is the fully virtualized environment.
+A public cloud is a fully virtualized environment.
 Also, providers have a multi-tenant architecture that enables users or tenants to share computing resources.

 Public Cloud Advantages

-Public cloud solutions allow companies to scale at a near infinite rate, something that would not be possible with an on-premises data center.
+Public cloud solutions allow companies to scale at a near infinite rate, which would not be possible with an on-premises data center.

 As your business grows, it doesn’t need to acquire additional hardware or maintain the growing network.

 Operating in the cloud is a standard shift for organizations, but in addition to the primary benefits listed above, it leads to greater agility, efficiency, and security.
-If you are ahead of your competition in those areas, you will likely be ahead of them in market share too.
+As a result, if you are ahead of your competition in those areas, you will likely be ahead of them in market share.

 Public Cloud Security

-Public cloud security is the ongoing concern for some enterprises.
+Public cloud security is an ongoing concern for some enterprises.
 Public cloud providers offer security services and technologies, such as encryption and identity and access management tools(IAM User policy).